liamrahav/cocos2d-python-tutorials/README.md

 ----------------------------------------------------------------------------

 From here you should be read to start reading through the samples and trying out the concepts yourself.
-I group the the code by difficulty level, so I recommend in the `basics` folder and working your way up.
+I group the the code by difficulty level, so I recommend starting in the `basics` folder and working your way up.

 It's important to note that `basics` does not mean Python basics!
 You should at least have a basic grasp on writing object oriented code before trying to jump into Cocos2D Python!